-15 Grey Bedroom Ideas
+15 Gray Bedroom Ideas

 The color gray has a fairly bad rep these days.
 It inspired murky weather, cold skies, boring days inside.
-However, today we’ll discover together that decorating a room in a grey theme is anything but boring.
+However, today we’ll discover together that decorating a room in a gray theme is anything but boring.
 It can provide a wonderfully calm environment for a bedroom or a neutral base for a chic and sleek nook.
-Let’s talk about all the different ways you can use grey to decorate your bedroom.
+Let’s talk about all the different ways you can use gray to decorate your bedroom.

 For an elegant flower-adorned interior